-The Canadian Mountain Network is proud to be part of a rich history of Indigenous knowledge and culture, including Indigenous ways of knowing, doing and being.
+The Canadian Mountain Network (CMN) is proud to be part of a rich history of Indigenous knowledge and culture, including Indigenous ways of knowing, doing and being.
 We recognize the historical trauma and the triumphs that many different cultures, lands and Nations have continuously faced within Canada.
 We acknowledge that we are on the treaty lands and territory of numerous and diverse Indigenous Nations and pay tribute to their heritage and legacy, as we strengthen ties with the communities we serve while taking concrete actions towards meaningful reconciliation.
-We are grateful to have the opportunity to work with Indigenous communities in advancing their vision and aspirations on this land.
+We are grateful to have the opportunity to work with Indigenous communities on this land.
 We pay respect to all Indigenous people from all nations across Canada, acknowledge the traditional knowledge keepers and honour their leaders.

 What is a Land Acknowledgement?

 A Land Acknowledgement is a formal statement recognizing and respecting the enduring relationship that exists between Indigenous Peoples and their traditional territories, and honouring the Indigenous People who have lived and worked on this land presently and historically.